Introduction to Medieval Coffee - Class Handout

 Featured

 Allen, Stewart Lee.
-The Devil's Cup: a History of the World According to Coffee.
+The Devil's Cup: A History of the World According to Coffee.
 Soho, 1999.

 Angelico, Irene Lilienheim, director.
 Black Coffee.
 National Film Board of Canada, 2007.